2014 Artist of the Year

 To join us for the buffet:

--Non-members of the MO Club MUST make reservations through Beth at the email above.
+-Non-members and MO Club members MUST make reservations through Beth at the email above.

 FWA and the Amerind Foundation

-The Friends of Western Art is proud of its ongoing association with the Amerind Foundation in their mission of preserving both Native American and Western art.
+The Friends of Western Art is proud of its ongoing association with the Amerind Foundation in their mission of preserving both Native American and Western art which includes the Friends of Western Art Gallery in the Amerind Art Museum.